 Intended Audience: Medical laboratory scientists, medical technologists, and technicians.
 This course is also appropriate for medical laboratory science students and pathology residents.

-Author information: Leah Coppolino, MPH, CLS(NCA), MT(ASCP) is the Director of the Clinical Laboratory Science Program at St. Christopher’s Hospital for Children in Philadelphia, Pennsylvania.
+Author information: Leah Coppolino, MPH, MLS(ASCP)CM is a Program Director at MediaLab, Inc. Previously, she was the Director of the Medical Laboratory Science Program at St. Christopher’s Hospital for Children in Philadelphia, Pennsylvania.
 She holds a Masters in Public Health from Thomas Jefferson University.

 Reviewer information: Michael P. Ero, MLS(ASCP), CLS(CA), MBA is the Founder and President of Machaon Diagnostics, a clinical reference laboratory specializing in bleeding and clotting disorders.
 Michael has over three dozen publications in the field of thrombosis and hemostasis and has presented his work at national and international scientific meetings.
 He has been primary investigator on over 130 clinical trials and studies with physical, molecular, immunologic or hemostatic endpoints.
 He is currently an adjunct instructor at the School of Medical Technology at Michigan State University.
 He was previously the vice president of the Coagulation Center, Inc. of Oakland, California overseeing the delivery of comprehensive coagulation and platelet services.
 He has held past clinical- and research-focused positions with The Scripps Research Institute, Loyola University Medical Center and the University of Illinois, Chicago.
 He holds an MBA from Babson College in Wellesley, Massachusetts and a BS in Medical Technology from Michigan State University.

 Reviewer information: Dr. Phyllis Ingham is the Director of Clinical Laboratory Technology Phlebotomy at West Georgia Technical College in Waco Georgia.
 Dr. Ingham holds a BS degree from Auburn University, a masters degree in education from Alabama State University, and a Doctorate in Educational Leadership from Argosy University.
-Dr. Ingham serves as District V Director for ASCLS-GA, 2017 Georgia Governors Teaching Fellow, 2017 Georgia Mas
+Dr. Ingham serves as District V Director for ASCLS-GA.